-Delegation of Authority [was incomplete]
+Delegation of Authority

 The City Council authorizes an Investment Committee (MC § 1.73.010) comprised of the City Manager or their designee, and Finance Director or their designee, to engage in investment-related transactions without prior approval.
 This policy provides for accountability and transparency to city council.
-Management responsibility for the investment program is hereby delegated to the Finance Director of Finance and Technology, as specified in (MC §.
+Management responsibility for the investment program is delegated to the Finance Director, (MC §.
 1.18.080), who shall establish procedures for the operation of the investment program consistent with this investment policy.

 Such procedures shall include explicit delegation of authority to persons responsible for investment transactions to provide adequate redundancy by properly trained and informed staff.
-No person may engage in an investment transaction except as provided under the terms of this policy and the procedures established by the Finance Director of Finance and Technology.
+No person may engage in an investment transaction except as provided under the terms of this policy and the procedures established by the Finance Director.
 The Director shall be responsible for all transactions undertaken and shall establish a system of controls to regulate the activities of subordinate officials.
 All staff engaging in investment transactions shall attend public investment training.
 Staff shall not engage in any policy-allowed investment transaction that they cannot articulate a rationale for.

-Contracted Management [was absent]
+Contracted Management